mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 ### print

-The most frequently used command while debugging in a coding test problem solving process is print()(print was a statement until Python 2.x and changed to print() function in 3.x).
-In most coding test platforms, they let you print out the stdout result using print() to be used for debugging.
+The most frequently used command while debugging in a coding test problem-solving process is print()(print was a statement until Python 2.x and changed to print() function in 3.x).
+Most coding test platforms let you print out the stdout result using print() to be used for debugging.
 However, there are cases where print() is not shown when submitting the answer, so it requires caution.
 Debugging using print() is not recommended at work.
-However, during a coding test it is also difficult to use a debugger or make a TDD approach, so the only function available for debugging is print().
+However, it is also challenging to use a debugger or make a TDD approach during a coding test, so the only function available for debugging is print().
 Let's look at a few methods to make more of this function.
-Since it is the only choice available, it shoud print out well to increase productivity.
+Since it is the only choice available, it should print out well to increase productivity.

-The easiest way to print out a values is to use commas.
-In this case, a single blank space will be set as default, and when you print the values, each value will be separated with a black space.
+The easiest way to print out values is to use commas.
+In this case, a single blank space will be set as default, and when you print the values, each value will be separated with a black margin.

 ```python